 Posted by Foreigners in Taiwan 外國人在台灣 on Sunday, November 17, 2024

-You can also see a 360-degree panorama above Jinheng Park above or here.
+You can also see a 360-degree panorama above Jinheng Park here.

 Our Journey:

-We visited Taroko Gorge late in 2024 to see what it was like.
-Originally we planned on stopping at the Qingshui Cliffs on the way down from Yilan, but the whole parking lot is closed off due to a recent landslide.
+We visited Taroko Gorge late in 2024 and then again in 2026 to see what it was like after the recent earthquakes, floods, and landslides.
+Originally, we planned on stopping at the Qingshui Cliffs on the way down from Yilan, but the whole parking lot is closed off due to a recent landslide.
 There is nowhere to park along the side of the road.
 Also, the whole area is covered in excavators and heavy equipment.
 Therefore, Qingshui Cliffs is effectively closed for now (both north and south parking areas).

 On the drive down, I did notice a lot of the mountain faces were bare like this one.
-Due to the recent earthquake and subsequent Typhoons, many mountains have turned color from green to grey from so many landslides.
+Due to the recent earthquake and subsequent Typhoons, many mountains have turned color from green to grey due to so many landslides.

 This was our first view as we crossed the Liwu River.
 The sign said: